From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Potential structure and stability of the value function

-To prove item (ii), notice first that the existence of a minimizer follows easily from the direct method of the calculus of variations.
+then any minimizer of $\mathcal{J}$ is a Cournot--Nash equilibrium. \end{theorem} \begin{proof} Notice first that the existence of a minimizer follows easily from the direct method of the calculus of variations.
 Indeed, since $L$ has compact sub-level sets, any minimizing sequence is tight, so that we can extract a convergent sub-sequence by means of Prokhorov's theorem, whose limit is a minimizer thanks to lower semi-continuity.
 Fix a minimizer $\bar \gamma$ and its second marginal $\bar \nu \eqdef {(\pi_\Y)}_\sharp\bar \gamma$.
-If $\mathcal{J}$ admits a first variation w.r.t.~$\bar \gamma$, the result follows with item (i) since minimizers are critical points provided that the first variation of $\mathcal E$ exists at them.
+If $\mathcal{J}$ admits a first variation w.r.t.~$\bar \gamma$, the result follows with Theorem~\ref{thm:potential_structure_cournot_nash} since minimizers are critical points provided that the first variation of $\mathcal E$ exists at them.
 However, the limit defining the first variation only makes sense in this case along directions $\gamma \in \text{dom}\mathcal{J}$ whose second marginal $\nu$ is such that both $\mathcal{H}(\nu, \nu)$ and $\mathcal{H}(\nu, \bar\nu)$ are finite.
 Indeed, in this case we have

-As a result, recalling that in this case we have $\Phi(x,y,\nu) \eqdef \displaystyle c(x,y) + L(y) + 2\int_\Y H(y,y')\dd \nu(y')$, for any minimizer $\bar \gamma$, we have
+As a result, recalling that in this case we have $\Phi(x,y,\nu) = \displaystyle c(x,y) + L(y) + 2\int_\Y H(y,y')\dd \nu(y')$, for any minimizer $\bar \gamma$, we have

 Next, define the function

 Since $c,L \ge 0$, we have that